 - We support comprehensive efforts to maximize Missouri’s position as an emerging technology hub.

-By enacting innovative policies and increasing investment, our state can grow its global tech and innovation footprint.
+By enacting innovative policies and increasing investment, and training our workforce for high-tech jobs, our state can grow its global tech and innovation footprint.

 - Economic development is predicated on public safety.

 We support our law enforcement officers and first responders and believe Missouri should adequately invest in public safety departments and programs.
 This will help keep our communities safe.

 - Small businesses are the backbone of our economy.

 Therefore, Missouri should increase access to funding and other resources for small businesses, start-ups, and entrepreneurs to help them confidently start, grow, expand, or recover.

 Economic development drives growth, creates new job opportunities and facilitates an improved quality of life.
 Missouri should embrace an all-of-the-above approach in utilizing and offering innovative economic development tools and tax incentives to help its local communities and businesses thrive.

 - The State should protect businesses and schools from expensive COVID-19 related lawsuits if they reopen safely, following government guidance.